 To be fair, insurance companies kept these discriminatory aspects in their policies because the public was not demanding a change.
 The demands for mental health coverage had not yet outweighed the economic and political obstacles to mandating mental health coverage.
 MHPAEA was supposed to fix that and it has helped.

 Yet sadly, even with the passage of MHPAEA, not all states have complied.
 The website Don’t Deny Me highlights many of the ongoing challenges in actually implementing parity.
 The battle continues as insurance companies resist the implications of MHPAEA.

-Nevertheless MHPAEA was a huge success for mental health.
-The law is an acknowledgement that mental health should be treated on par with other physical ailments.
+Nevertheless, MHPAEA was a huge success for mental health.
+The law is an acknowledgment that mental health should be treated on par with other physical ailments.